okjill/ui-exercise/README.md

 # UI Exercise
-A UI exercise for UI applicants at OneMain

 Use the design files in this repository to build a simple form, similar to one you might encounter working for us.
 Please match the design as closely as you are able.

 - Assume the form submits to a secure backend.